ComputationalGasDynamicsLab/xgcm_cases/Cyclone_ITG_case/kinetic_electron/590k_mesh/README.md

  - 16 GPUs for case with 1 MPI rank per group
  - 64 GPUs for case with 4 MPI ranks per group
  - With 64 GPUs, the simulation has less noise due to larger number of particles
+ - When the job is run on Summit, need to use smaller number of particles per GPU (for example, 5 million ions and 5 million electrons), to avoid out-of-memory issue
 ```
 For 1 MPI rank per group case, run with job submission script:
 ```